szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Note**: Due to an engine limitation, penalties from dual-wielding affected weapons will stack.
 For example, an Assassin with a x7 backstab multiplier wielding two long swords (-1 penalty each) will have their multiplier reduced to x5.

+**WARNING**: This component should be run **before** any components that modify the proficiency types of weapons.
+Otherwise, the detection system for the patching will not work as intended and weird things will ensue.

 ### Make flails and morning stars always inflict some piercing damage (1121) (IWDEE BGEE BG2EE EET)

 Because both weapon types feature piercing parts, they now always inflict a small amount of piercing damage.
 By enchantment level: